olawaleayilara/olawaleayilara.github.io/_posts/Data Visualization Part One.md

 ---
 layout: post
-title: Data Visualization using ggplot2
+title: Data Visualization using ggplot2 Part One
-subtitle: Part One
-author: Olawale Ayilara
 ---